-Self-employed artists and publicists who are compulsorily insured under the KSVG are entitled to sickness benefit from the statutory health insurance fund from the 7th week of incapacity to work.
-A self-employed person may not call upon an employer to continue paying wages for the first six weeks of his incapacity for work.
+Self-employed artists and publicists who are compulsorily insured under the KSVG are entitled to sickness benefit from the statutory health insurance fund from the 7th week of sick leave.
+A self-employed person may not call upon an employer to continue paying wages for the first six weeks of their incapacity for work.
 However, this period between the beginning of the incapacity for work and the entitlement to sickness benefit (from the 7th week) is often economically difficult for many self-employed persons to bridge.
-Therefore, in addition to this basic entitlement, the legislator has opened up a possibility for self-employed persons to start receiving sickness benefit earlier in the event of incapacity for work.
+Therefore, in addition to this basic entitlement, the legislature has opened up a possibility for self-employed persons to start receiving sickness benefits earlier in the event of incapacity for work.

 For this purpose, the statutory health insurance funds offer the possibility of structuring benefit claims within the context of optional tariffs if additional contributions are paid.
 However, these additional contributions must be paid directly to the health insurance fund and not to the artists' social insurance fund.
 The chosen statutory health insurance company will be happy to provide you with information about this.

-Self-employed artists in Germany must pay social security under the Artists' Social Security Act (KSVG).
-This is therefore a compulsory membership.
+Self-employed artists in Germany must pay social insurance contributions under the Artists' Social Security Act (KSVG).
+This is thus a compulsory membership.
 If your income falls below the minimum income during the period of the KSK check, but is above the required minimum income in the current year, you are still subject to compulsory insurance via the KSK, and will remain a KSK member.

 The KSK contribution check risk calculator from ver.di, mediafon and Kunst & Kultur, enables you to find out for yourself whether KSK checks could become a problem: https://www.ra-schimmel.de/KSVG/BUEVO.html